EliasDeHondt/ComputerSystems3-ISB/Documentation/Extra/Firewalls-Iptables.md

 ### 👉Exercise 2: Network connection test

-- Ping from machine A to machine B.
+- Ping from machine 1 to machine 2.
     - Machine 1: `ping -i 0.01 192.168.1.209` 100 pings per second.
     - Machine 2: `sudo tcpdump` to sniff the traffic.
     - And analyze the traffic.